Shazam2morrow/hacktips/Web/administration/initial-server-setup.md

 Ubuntu servers can utilize **UFW (aka Uncomplicated Firewall)** to control which connections to specific services are permitted.
 You can establish a basic firewall using this utility.

-When applications are installed, they can register their profiles with UFW, enabling **UFW** to manage them by name.
+When applications are installed, they can register their profiles with **UFW**, enabling **UFW** to manage them by name.
 For instance, OpenSSH, which facilitates server connections, comes with a pre-registered profile in **UFW**.

 To view a list of installed **UFW** profiles, use the following command: